 1. A very stellar ensemble cast

 Johnny Depp, Kenneth Branagh, Judi Dench, Michelle Pfeiffer, Daisy Ridley, Josh Gad, Penelope Cruz… must we go on?
 This film is absolutely stacked, with every role embodied by its actor.
 Depp is perfect as a sleazy art-dealing gangster with Gad as his harried alcoholic assistant, and Penelope Cruz nails the overly pious Spanish woman with secrets to keep.
-You’re not likely to see this exact combination of actors together ever again, so we definitely recommend you head to the theatre to see this masterclass in action.
+You’re not likely to see this exact combination of actors together ever again, so we definitely recommend you make the time to see this masterclass in action.

 2. The twists and turns